In this article, you’ll learn about anti-spam requirements for Mailchimp email.

 What am I responsible for?

-We have rules and regulations all our users have to abide by.
 You must follow Mailchimp’s anti-spam requirements and any other laws that may apply to your business.
-Here’s an overview of what you’re responsible for:
+Here’s an overview of what you’re responsible for.

 - You must abide by Mailchimp’s anti-spam requirements, which comply with the U.S. CAN-SPAM Act.